RyuuXS/Reforestation/README.md

-## Why can't a bicycle stand on its own?
-It's two-tired.
+## Me and my mates are in a band called Duvet.
+We're a cover band.